 Her job wasn’t significant in most circles, but to her it was the world.
 Simply put, one of Betty’s main directives was a “sniff tester”, mainly in armpits.

 Measuring odors on the skin almost always starts with the armpit, and Betty was precise in her calculations.
 This is probably why she lasted so long.
-Each year she would be re-tested for odor acuity, and at the time the article was printed she was still the most “intense odor” detector of the bunch.
+Each year she would be re-tested for odor acuity and many odor elimination products were tested on her.
+At the time the article was printed she was still the most “intense odor” detector of the bunch.

 Betty is a unique breed.
 She has one job, and does it very well.
 We could all learn from this 80+ year old woman, and her various commitments to life.
 I think maybe the Edmonton Oilers need to groom a few armpit sniffers.